uptonking/note4yaoo/lib-collab-evolu-community.md

 - ### Have you considered something like logux?
 How are you resolving conflicts?
 - https://twitter.com/okonetchnikov/status/1042812504206991360
   - Never heard of it, at a glance tho, I don't think it's the right approach.
 It should only sit at the lowest-level db layer via insert/update/delete commands per item.
 Looks like they try to do LWW, but how does it generate `time`?
 I don't see anything about hybrid logical clocks
-- It is something like Redux + CRDT
+- It(logux) is something like Redux + CRDT
 - Very nice!
 Do you implement the hybrid logical clock algorithm specifically?
 Looks very close.
 A lot of good stuff in there.
   - Yeap, own clock.
 I am not sure how clock will fit DBs needs, but I try to create a easy to understand clock for application level.
 Maybe you know sooner list of distribution time implementations?
 To compare different clicks and choose for your task?
 - Yeap, good (hlc)clock for DB.
   - Seems like there is no idea case for every case
   - I tried to solve, when you do not have a connection between nodes for a while and also one of client could have wrong time.
 (I think it is very popular case when you are making JS framework like @logux_io )